Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Proofs

 We now prove Theorem \ref{theo_meanfinite}.

-\begin{proof}[Proof of Theorem \ref{theo_meanfinite}] First of all from Lemma~\ref{lemma_comp}, it is enough to prove our result for a process without downward jumps larger than $1-e^{-1}$.
+\begin{proof}[Proof of Theorem \ref{theo_meanfinite}] First of all, from Lemma~\ref{lemma_comp}, it is enough to prove our result for a process with a random environment which has no downward jumps larger than $1-e^{-1}$.
 Hence, we assume in all this proof that $Z$ is solution to~\eqref{SDE_Levy} with

-Let us denote by $T_M$ for the first passage time for the process $Z$ below a level $M>0$ defined in \eqref{firstpassage}.
-As we will see below, the finiteness of the first moment of such random times will be useful for deducing our result.
-Hence, we first show
+Our first step is to prove that the expectation of the extinction time of the process is finite.
+Recall that $T_M$ denotes the first passage time for the process $Z$ below a level $M>0$, i.e. $T_M:=\inf \{t \geq 0, Z_t\leq M\}.$ As we will see below, the finiteness of the first moment of such random times will be useful for deducing our result.
+Hence, we first show that there exist $M>0$ such that